Posted by Gary on December 1, 2012

 2 Thessalonians 3:10 “For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either.”

 There is no disgrace in working at McDonald’s.
 Living off others while you do nothing is disgraceful and the command of God is that a person who will not work, is not to eat either.
 God does not support laziness or sponging off others.
-The ways our government lives in defiance of God cannot be numbered but amongst them all is this, that the government is willing to feed many people who are not willing to do anything to earn their meal.
+The ways our government defies God cannot be numbered but amongst them all is this, the government is willing to feed many people who are not willing to do anything to earn their meal.

 WAIT!
 There is more to read… read on »